Indicator

 Fibonacci Retracements

-Horizontal lines indicating potential support and resistance levels based on the Fibonacci sequence.
+Fibonacci Retracements is horizontal lines indicating potential support and resistance levels based on the fibonacci sequence.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 Fibonacci retracements are like a ruler for pullbacks.
 After a big move, price often retraces to predictable levels before continuing.